-- Proportion of males employed who receive a bonus is 4.3% - Proportion of females employed who receive a bonus is 0.5%
+- Proportion of males employed who receive a bonus is 5.1% - Proportion of females employed who receive a bonus is 2.5%

-The VPI payments accounted for 100% of 'Bonus' payments.
+The VPI payments accounted for 50% of 'Bonus' payments.
 The Enforcement Agent Team is predominantly Male which can help account for the difference in this result.
+If VPI payments were excluded from the calculation the proportions of bonus payments would be 1.1% for males, 2.0% for females.